 - where the information is disclosed in person, that the customer is able to take it away;

 - provide the customer with an opportunity to ask questions about the agreement; and

 - advise the customer how to ask the lender or the dealer for further information and explanation.

-In order to be “adequate” the explanations given to customers should be tailored to the customers' ability to understand the proposed agreement: in deciding what level of explanation is appropriate in each case, lenders and brokers should have regard to:
+In order to be “adequate” the explanations given should be tailored to the customer's ability to understand the proposed agreement: in deciding what level of explanation is appropriate in each case, lenders and brokers should have regard to:

 - the type of credit being sought;

 - the amount of credit to be provided and the associated cost and risk to the customer;

 - the customer's understanding of the explanation provided (insofar as it is possible to judge this); and

 - the channel or medium through which the credit transaction takes place.